YagoLopez/ng-dashboard/README.md

 - Leaflet Map Directive is located in `leafletMap` folder.
 If you want to use this directive:
   - Copy this folder to your `app` folder and import `NgLMapDir` in your own component or
   - Import it directily from `/node_modules/ng-dashboard/src/app/leafletMap/ngLMapDir.ts`.

-2. Whitout node:
-- Clone or download the repository and follow the same steps as before

 ## MetricsGraphics Chart Component API